 First, there is the issue of simple unbelief.
 The sad reality is that many who claim to be Christians have never repented of sin and come to Christ for the salvation He alone offers.
-The pews are filled with unbelievers who have come into the church for their own reasons and who have never experienced a true change of heart.
-Many who teach the Bible do not believe it themselves.
+There are those who call themselves Christians and even attend church who have never experienced a true change of heart.
+Some who teach the Bible do not believe it themselves.
 They claim to speak for God but do not have the Holy Spirit indwelling them and, without His illumination, they come to wrong conclusions and false interpretations of Scripture.
 Some may even be well-meaning and deceived themselves, not realizing that it is impossible for an unbeliever to correctly interpret Scripture.
 "The natural person does not accept the things of the Spirit of God, for they are folly to him, and he is not able to understand them because they are spiritually discerned" (1 Corinthians 2:14).

 Another reason for incorrect interpretations is the lack of training.
 Peter reminds us that the letters of the apostle Paul, who wrote most of the New Testament epistles, "[have] some things in them that are hard to understand, which the ignorant and unstable twist to their own destruction, as they do the other Scriptures" (2 Peter 3:16).
 When the "ignorant and unstable" attempt to interpret Scripture without using accepted methods of exegesis, error often results.
 Paul told Timothy to "Do your best to present yourself to God as one approved, a worker who has no need to be ashamed, rightly handling the word of truth" (2 Timothy 2:15).
 Studying to show ourselves approved involves "correctly" handling God's Word to come to the correct interpretations.